How to Apply

 INTERNATIONAL STUDENTS

-International students are welcome to apply (we have a long history of enrolling fiction writers and poets from abroad, and we have international students currently enrolled) but all international students applying should carefully review U.S. immigration and visa regulations.
-Our program's funding for international students is the exact same as it is for U.S. citizens.
+International students are welcome to apply (we have a long history of enrolling fiction writers and poets from abroad, and we have international students currently enrolled), but all international applicants should carefully review U.S. immigration regulations and research the expense and lead time needed to secure an educational visa.
+Our program's funding for international students is the same as it is for U.S. citizens.
 Some of our students seek outside employment in addition to their fellowship support, but educational visas limit most international students to on-grounds UVA employment only, even in the summer months.
-Our program does not fund travel costs or allow for semesters abroad.
-International students with questions about TOEFL scores or other admissions requirements should contact the UVA Arts & Sciences Graduate Admission Office.
-As a graduate writing program, we make offers based on your writing sample, your statement of purpose, your online resume, and your references.
-Your actual eligibility to enroll at the University of Virginia is determined by the graduate school, so please contact them with questions about foreign degree programs, degree transfers, TOEFL, application fee waivers, etc. U.S. tax treaties with other countries often require mandatory withholding from international students' fellowship and wage income.
+U.S. tax treaties with other countries often require mandatory withholding from international students' fellowship and wage income (a mandatory withholding of 14 percent is typical); however, international students do receive tax support and advice from UVA's International Studies Office and can sometimes recoup some withheld taxes.
+Our program does not fund travel costs to/from the program or allow for semesters abroad.

 APPLICATION FEE WAIVERS

-The criteria and procedures for application fee waivers appear on the Graduate and Postdoctoral Diversity Program webpage.
+The criteria and procedures for automatic application fee waivers appear on the Graduate and Postdoctoral Diversity Program webpage.
 Applicants eligible for fee waivers include those with certain organizational affiliations, with veteran status, with need-based eligibility, or who come from minority-serving institutions (see the fee waiver page above for full details).
-Applicants who indicate citizenship of any of the folllowing listed countries will automatically have an application fee waiver applied at the time of application submission and will not be prompted for payment: Afghanistan, Madagascar, Angola, Malawi, Bangladesh, Mali, Benin, Mauritania, Bhutan, Mozambique, Burkina Faso, Myanmar, Burundi, Nepal, Cambodia, Niger, Central African Republic, Rwanda, Chad, Sao Tome and Principe, Comoros, Senegal, Democratic Republic of the Congo, Sierra Leone, Djibouti, Solomon Islands, Eritrea, Somalia, Ethiopia, South Sudan, Gambia, Sudan, Ghana, Timor-Leste, Guinea, Togo, Guinea-Bissau, Tuvalu, Haiti, Uganda, Kiribati, United Republic of Tanzania, Lao People's Democratic Republic, Yemen, Lesotho, Zambia, Liberia, and Zimbabwe.
+Applicants who indicate citizenship of any of the countries listed here will automatically have their application fee waiver applied at the time of application submission.

 PRE-OFFER VISITS AND SESSIONS